johnzastrow/johnzastrow.github.io/_posts/2011-07-18-handy-database-documenterprofiler-for-mysql-cont.md

     - Database
 ---

 Some time ago I wrote down a little [script](https://johnzastrow.github.io/2011/04/21/handy-database-documenter-for-mysql/ "Handy database documenter for MySQL") to make a table from the MySQL information schema to describe your database.
-My eventual goal is to come close to reproducing a poor man’s database profiling script similar to this crude one ( [http://www.ipcdesigns.com/data\_profiling/](http://www.ipcdesigns.com/data_profiling/ "Oracle, SQL Server")), but perhaps less powerful and yet more elegant.
-I figure it’s going to take creating some procedures to loop through the chosen tables and columns.
+My eventual goal is to come close to reproducing a poor man's database profiling script similar to this crude one ( [http://www.ipcdesigns.com/data\_profiling/](http://www.ipcdesigns.com/data_profiling/ "Oracle, SQL Server")), but perhaps less powerful and yet more elegant.
+I figure it's going to take creating some procedures to loop through the chosen tables and columns.

 Towards that end, I figure I need to take the contents of the handy view I made earlier and turn them into a table.
 Then if I execute some profiling queries, I can create tables from the results and join back to this summary table.
 So here is me persisting the view created earlier.You can do it this way: